Biography Grethe Iren Andersen Borge

 I am a Senior research scientist at the Department Food and Health.
 Our aim is to help food producers to develop food for better health by new products and improved production methods, optimal storage conditions and preparation methods.

 I have managed strategic research programmes at Nofima, “Phytochemcials in fruits, berries and vegetables” (2013-2016), “Fruits and vegetables, from raw materials to health effects” (2009-2012) and “Bioactive components and inhibition of lipid oxidation in food quality and health” (2006-2008)

-Currently, I am MC member of the COST Action Networks POSITIVe (phytochemicals and uptake in the body) and EUROCAROTEN (carotenoids).
+I have been MC member of the COST Action Networks POSITIVe (phytochemicals and uptake in the body) and EUROCAROTEN (carotenoids).

 1. January 2016 – 30.
 April 2020